 Sharon Hurley Hall has a blog and freelance writing business.
 One of her recent blog posts highlights her latest freelance writing gigs.
 There is a list of clients and articles written for those clients.
 This helps her land more opportunities because it allows people to find her portfolio with ease.
 Her website’s navigation also includes a section for services and rates so potential customers know whether they can afford to hire her as a writer.

 Contest Canada is a popular contest and giveaway blog that earns affiliate commissions by promoting giveaways on their blogs.
-You can view their advertising page to find out how to make money blogging in the giveaway niche.
+You can view their homepage to find out how to make money by hosting giveaways on their blog.
 They also monetize with ads and sponsored posts.

 7. Brand Partnerships